 The executive staff evaluated the proposed projects that were included in the 2012 campus master plan study.
-The college is in the final stages of completing the priorities set in 2012 campus master plan.
+The college is in the final stages of completing those priorities.
 As a starting point, the framing assumptions were part of the discussion.
 In addition to the framing assumptions, we evaluated the projects based on: